Friday, April 26, 2024

 My brother also gave me my original birth certificate, the one from the hospital where I was born.
 I've always had my official birth certificate, the one that lists my name, my parent's name, and the county I was born in, and the time of my birth.
 There's a dash (-) for the name of the hospital.
 I showed them the certificate I had and we looked at the one from the hospital - another piece of the puzzle.
 Now I know what hospital I was born in.
 The original certificate shows my footprints.
 I paper clipped the two birth certificates together and thanked my brother for bringing these treasures to me.

 I didn't have time to show these special, keepsake memories to my husband until the next day, Sunday.
 We sat down and looked at them together.
 As I looked at the birth certificate from the hospital, I realized that for three days no one called me by my name.
 There are many lines left blank.
 No name listed.
 The certificate only has my footprints, and lists the time of my birth, day and date, my weight and length, and of course that I'm female.
 I went into our room and prayed.
 I thanked God for my guardian angel who was right by my side.
 I thanked him for the nurses who held, rocked and fed me.
 I thanked God for my family who came to take me home.
-I prayed for my birth mother, as I've done before, asking God, if she wondered about me, to let her know that I'm okay, and have been much loved, and blessed.
-I pray that she was much loved and blessed also.
+I prayed for my birth mother, as I've done before, asking God, if she wonders about me, to let her know that I'm okay, and have been much loved, and blessed.
+I pray that she has been much loved and blessed also.

 I was a happy child, I never met a stranger, and loved everyone.
 I've always been joyful and thankful - the kind of person that makes lemonade out of lemons, and thinks it's okay to dance in the rain (unless it's lightening or raining really hard!).
 I know without a doubt that God has been with me my whole life.
 I found this scripture from Psalms about five years ago and I love it -